taspips/tasneempipalyawala.github.io/README.md

    - Conducted sentiment analysis on a dataset of customer reviews using natural language processing techniques.
    - Preprocessed textual data by tokenization, stemming, and removing stop words.
    - Implemented and compared multiple models to accurately classify sentiments as positive, negative, or neutral.
-   - Achieved an accuracy of X% in sentiment classification.

 4. **Brain Tumor Classification from MRI Scans**
    - Developed a deep learning model to classify brain MRI scans into tumor and non-tumor categories.
    - Preprocessed medical images by applying image augmentation and normalization.
    - Designed a Convolutional Neural Network (CNN) architecture and fine-tuned it for optimal performance.
-   - Attained Y% accuracy in brain tumor classification on a challenging dataset.

 5. **Yoga Pose Detection Using Pose Estimation**
    - Created an AI system to detect and classify yoga poses in real-time using computer vision.